jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 **Wade Baldwin - Vanderbilt**

 Wade Baldwin was just a 3-star recruit and ranked 131st in the 2014 high school class but he ended up as the 17th overall pick in the 2016 NBA Draft after just two seasons at Vanderbilt.

+![All basketball prospects from the 2014 recruiting class that improved their NBA draft position][image12]

 {% include ad-content.html %}